Wine Proxies vs. Non-Alcoholic Wine

 Who And What Are Wine Proxies For?

 Conventional non-alcoholic wines don’t taste good enough to appeal to anyone who isn’t desperate for a substitute.
 They’re alcohol-free, but not much else.
 Sure, they might work in a pinch for pregnant women celebrating a special occasion but nobody is fooled and nobody really enjoys drinking them.
 We don’t think that makes sense.
-We think non-drinkers and the sober curious deserve better.
+We think non-drinkers and people just trying to cut down on drinking deserve better.
 They deserve to have a sommelier pair their food with a drink that’s actually designed for the purpose.
 They deserve the feeling of downing a briny east coast oyster and following it up with a sip of lemony, minerally Muscadet, or trying a big and brawny California Cab that’s harsh on its own, then biting into a slice of dry-aged ribeye—the tannins smoothing out, the fruit coming to the fore to complement the rich meat with a tang of minerality.

 A New Form Of Beverage, A New World Of Flavor